 When staying at the Queanbeyan caravan parks, you are only a quick drive away from the Canberra CBD and its many attractions as well as a quick drive from some of Queanbeyan-Palerang’s great attractions, including:

 - Molonglo Gorge in Kowen Forest is located on Sutton Road.
 The area has electric BBQs and toilets, and it is a great destination for a short hike to the Blue Tiles.
 Here, you get to experience a bushwalk along the side of the gorge with great views of the river below.

 - The Glenburn Heritage Precinct is about 4km from the Gorge and can be accessed from the Kings Highway.
 This is a heritage listed site with marked trails for walkers and cyclists.
 There are 16 heritage sites to explore on the well signposted paths.
-A brochure is available from the Queanbeyan Visitor Information Centre and online.
+A brochure is available online.